Working as a broker in the financial industry always sounds fascinating, lucrative, and impressive.

 This is a job that only a few can perform, but we’ll get to it later on in this article.

-The second reason this role is considered so lucrative besides the great challenge it encompasses, is the high wage.
-If this position requires someone with a unique skill set, and some deep understanding in the financial markets, then it has to be paid accordingly.
+The second reason this role is considered so lucrative beside the great challenge it encompasses is the high wage.
+If this position requires someone with a unique skill set and some deep understanding in the financial markets, then it has to be paid accordingly.

 So what are the disadvantages?